 Entertaining played no part in my upbringing unless you count Sunday dinner after church at my grandmother’s house.
 In contrast, Mr. Mickey grew up looking forward to the dinner and cocktail parties often hosted by his parents.
-Over the years I have attended some of his invitation-only parties for two-hundred of his closest friends, so I will share with you some of the tips I have learned from him.
+Over the years, I have attended some of his invitation-only parties for two-hundred of his closest friends, so I will share some of the tips I have learned from him.

 Invite guests who have something in common.
 It could be art, music, tennis, cooking, gardening, or even Nascar.
-If everyone has a common interest including knowing and liking you, they will probably have lots to discuss.
+If everyone has a common interest, including knowing and liking you, they will probably have lots to discuss.
 Invite as many people as can be seated and comfortably move about your space.
 Include background music, but it should never be so loud that it gets in the way of conversation.
 These days most people are content with red or white wine, and it is a good idea to offer lots of water and tea.
 Always provide a light appetizer or snack along with the drinks.
-If you are serving dinner later, you should allow for about an hour and half of socializing first.
+If you are serving dinner later, you should allow for about an hour and a half of socializing first.

 Prepare only the dishes you have mastered or have the food catered for your party.
 You will want to greet your guests and be at ease throughout the evening.
-Worrying about overcooked chicken or otherwise stressing out in the kitchen, can take away the fun, so only serve what you know always turns out well.
+Worrying about overcooked chicken or otherwise stressing out in the kitchen can take away the fun, so only serve what you know always turns out well.
 A dinner party is not the time to try out a new recipe.
 If most of the meal prep is complete before the guests arrive, you will be free to enjoy their company.

 Please share your additional helpful, entertaining tips in the comments below.
 Thank you for being part of this community!